miguel12345/VisionModes/README.md

 There are some things we could improve here.
 First, adding a blur and/or a glow to the temperature values would give it a more "realistic" look.
 Also, it would be better to have a proper thermal texture map that could be applied to humans, instead of having to rely on the surface normal alone.

 Another point of interest is the lights.
-At the moment, the lights are not being considered as an heat-emitting source.
+At the moment, the lights are not being considered as an heat-emitting source automatically (though you can still add a `ThermalBody`component to them).
 This could be achieved by reading the emission values from the uniform values

 ```
 sampler2D _EmissionMap;
 half4 _EmissionColor;
 ```

-in our replacement shaders.
+in the thermal vision replacement shader.